-Feilden Clegg Bradley Studios have experience in designing for education, housing, masterplanning and urban design as well as places for art and the creative reuse of historic buildings.
+Feilden Clegg Bradley Studios have experience in designing for education, housing, workplace, masterplanning and urban design as well as places for art and the creative reuse of historic buildings.

 From large-scale urban design to the all-important incidental spaces in our buildings, architecture can have a positive impact on society and humanity.
 We create buildings and spaces that develop our culture and enhance our communities.
 It’s also a way of life for us and gives us a platform from which to engage in wider political issues from a cycling culture to a stance on creative education and an approach to heritage in the built environment.